rahulsain3000/atos-unihack-2020/petrinet/README.md

 Hello, this is very simple Petri Net simulation program that was developed with Raphael SVG library.

-Below you can find tutorial video how to use it, but also you can jump directly to the point because it pretty straight forward and intuitive.
+The logic behind the code was taken by various resources online(WIKI).